shiyemin/pai/src/internal-storage/README.md

 ### hostPath

-The default setting will use the host path "/paiInternalStorage", and create "openpai-internal-pv" PV and "openpai-internal-pvc" PVC.
-To ensure the PV always locates on the master node, it leverages `node affinity` in k8s to select the targeted node
+The default setting will use the host path "/paiInternalStorage", and create `openpai-internal-pv` PV and `openpai-internal-pvc` PVC.
+To ensure the PV always locates on the master node, it leverages `node affinity` in k8s to select the targeted node.

 ### NFS